targetteal/o2-pt/game-book.md

 For examples of election processes for the select mode, see the Pattern Book.

-The structure of the select mode can be restricted using a patch, provided that the goal is maintained and the rules above are followed.
+The structure of the select mode can be restricted using a restriction, provided that the goal is maintained and the rules above are followed.

 ## Care Mode